51Degrees/specifications/device-detection-specification/pipeline-elements/device-detection-on-premise.md

 - Available With = "Lite", "Premium", "Enterprise", "TAC" - If possible, this list should be created dynamically from the lists of files included against all other Property metadata that is exposed by the native code.
-- Component = "Metrics" - This component must also be added to the list of components returned by the Engine.
+- Component = "Metrics" - This component MUST also be added to the list of components returned by the Engine.

 | Name             | Type   | Default value | Description                                                                                                                                                                                                                                                                | Possible values                                 |